A lost East Anglian landscape

 Wicken Fen is one of the last remaining fragments of undrained fenland which once covered the vast lowlands of Cambridgeshire, Suffolk, Norfolk and Lincolnshire.

-It was the first nature reserve owned by the National Trust and today is home to over 8700 recorded species.
+It was the first nature reserve owned by the National Trust and today is home to 9,175 recorded species.
 Click on the following link for details of Species Recorded at Wicken Fen